- Contemporary, creative and interactive learning approaches facilitate your learning.

 - Teaching staff include internationally renowned Person-centred Practice academics Professor Brendan McCormack and Professor Jan Dewing

-We have recently developed an innovative Masters in Person-Centred Practice (PcP) Framework with a suite of course routes which place the values of person-centredness at their core.
+We have recently developed an innovative Masters in Person-centred Practice (PcP) Framework with a suite of course routes which place the values of person-centredness at their core.
 These routes offer practitioners the opportunity to build upon their experience and develop an understanding of the knowledge and evidence that positively contribute to the health and wellbeing of persons, groups and populations.
 You can opt to study the route which best meets your professional background and future aspirations.

 Nursing and Midwifery Council (NMC) Registered Nurses already working in, or wishing to work in, the community can undertake a specified group of modules that allows them to achieve a community qualification or registration recognised by the NMC in District Nursing, Health Visiting or School Nursing.

-The routes on offer are:-MSc Person-Centred Practice
+The routes on offer are:

-- (Nursing and Midwifery Council (NMC) Registered Nurses and midwives already working in, or wishing to work in, the community in a school nursing capacity)
+-PgDip Person-centred Practice (School Nursing) - (Nursing and Midwifery Council (NMC) Registered Nurses and midwives already working in, or wishing to work in, the community in a school nursing capacity)

 There are three core modules that enable you to obtain a PgCert.
 You will then study modules appropriate to your desired route.